Skip to content

 Supported integration types

-Opaque currently supports two types of integrations:
+OPAQUE currently supports three types of integrations:

 Example: An Azure AI Search Retriever integration that queries an enterprise search index.